MS in Nutrition and Exercise Physiology with Emphasis in Exercise Physiology

 The curriculum has a scientific basis with core courses in exercise physiology, nutrition, biochemistry, and physiology.
 Exercise physiology research emphasizes human studies, but other exercise models are available on campus, including the pig (Vet.
 Biomedical Sci.) and the rat (Medical School and VA).

-Students in Nutrition and Exercise Physiology emphasis will choose between two options for final completion: thesis or internship.
+Master's students in Nutrition and Exercise Physiology emphasis will choose between two options for final completion: thesis or internship.
 Students should indicate their preference on their application to the program.
-The course curriculum will be the same for both options.
+The course curriculum will be the same for both options, except for the thesis or internship.
 Students will complete a minimum of 36 credits of graduate coursework beyond the bachelor's degree.
 For a full explanation of the thesis/non-thesis options, see section below on Thesis/Non-Thesis Requirements or view the information on the programs website: http://ns.missouri.edu/exphyma.html.

 Prerequisites courses for the program are a B or better in General Chemistry, Physiology, Human Anatomy and Physiology of Exercise.
 Biochemistry, Organic Chemistry and Nutrition are recommended.